-In the 2021-2022 school year SOUL will offer a hybrid program which includes classroom based elective courses that can be taken in conjunction with their core independent study classes.
-The hybrid classes will focus on career development, special interests and music with a hands on approach.
+In the 2022-2023 school year SOUL will offer a hybrid program which includes classroom-based elective courses that can be taken in conjunction with their core independent study classes.
+The hybrid classes will focus on career development, special interests, intervention, social emotional learning and music with a hands-on approach.